dar1acraciun/Math-operations/README.md

 # Math Operations API

-## Descriere
+## Description

-Acest proiect este o aplicație web modulară construită cu Flask, care oferă operații matematice (putere, factorial, Fibonacci), autentificare cu JWT, logare evenimente în Kafka, caching cu Redis, metrici Prometheus și persistare date în MySQL.
-Include o interfață web modernă pentru utilizatori și API-uri pentru operații matematice.
+This project is a modular web application built with Flask, offering mathematical operations (power, factorial, Fibonacci), JWT authentication, event logging to Kafka, Redis caching, Prometheus metrics, and MySQL data persistence.
+It includes a modern web interface for users and APIs for mathematical operations.

-## Tehnologii folosite
+## Technologies Used
 - Python 3.10+
 - Flask
 - MySQL